 It’s a great way of authentication that needs no passwords at all since biometric data is unique to each person.
 The data can be encrypted and decrypted with the help of fingerprint, face and iris scanning, voice, signature, etc.

 This method can be used both as the only authentication method or as a part of multi-factor authentication.
 In other words, it makes it possible to login into the account or unlock the device.

 This means the device or app is unlocked when the set conditions will be met.
 These conditions can include geolocation or presence of a third-party device.
 This way, the smartphone can be unlocked when it connects to the particular device via Bluetooth or when it’s in the specific area (e.g., at a user’s home).

 Now, let’s consider solutions and services developers can use for building robust security for mobile apps and websites.

 This auth framework helps developers build a biometric-based authentication process.
 With its help, a user doesn’t have to create any passwords as everything they need is a smartphone and their unique biometric data.

-Servers of this framework store information about accounts of every user and link them with phone number or PIN.
+Servers of this framework store information about the accounts of every user and link them with phone numbers or PINs.
 Their well-designed API makes the process of this service integration into a website easy as pie.

 The scheme of KodeKey’s work is the following: